yana-safonova/PatchWorkPlot/README.md

 Please note that the pairwise alignment is the most time-consuming step.
 If you want to change visualization of previously aligned sequences, you can rerun PatchWorkPlot specifying the existing output directory through `-o` and changing the desired visualization parameters.
 E.g.: the command line:

-`python PatchWorkPlot.py -i input_config.csv -o patchwork_output --cmap jet --reverse-cmap false --min-len 10000 --show-genes`
+`python PatchWorkPlot.py -i input_config.csv -o patchwork_output --cmap jet --reverse-cmap false --min-len 10000 --show-annot`

 will use alignments in the `patchwork_output` direcitory and modify the patchworkplot by:
 - changing the coloring map to `jet`,